Bernard-LTW/CompSci_IA/README.md

 </div>
 ```

-As you can see, when the recipe is loaded,the database is queried for comments with the same id as the recipe for the foreign key.
+As you can see, when the recipe is loaded,the database is queried for comments with the same id in the foreign key.
 After the results of that query is passed through to the HTML, I used jinja2's loop function to create a section for each comment made, showing the author and the content of the comment.

 ![](Assets/Comments.jpg)

-**Fig.13**  *Screenshot showing the section for comments*

-To post a comment, the user would put the comment in the textbox above and press `Post Comment`.
-That will trigger a form submission into the flask application and it would be processed with a function.
+**Fig.13**  *Screenshot showing the section for comments.
+To post a comment, the user would put the comment in the textbox and press `Post Comment`.
+That will trigger a form submission into the flask application and it would be processed with a function.*

 ```python
 def add_comment(recipe_id):